 So against that backdrop, The Hague is a curious place to visit, particularly alone and in the midst of winter.

 It’s only a short train ride away from riotous, gleaming Amsterdam, and by comparison, The Hague’s activity seems ordered, its finances restrained.
-And while I wouldn’t quite agree with the quote at the start of this piece, its tourists are in conspicuously short supply.
+Its tourists in conspicuously short supply.

 In fact, as I strolled around, the only place I found them was outside a long lawned pathway, blocked off by stark iron gates.
 Three or four people pressed their faces against the railings and others posed with elderly relatives in the shadows outside the bars.